kvijaykrish/CarND-Path/README.md

 Use frenet coordinate, add evenly 30m spaced points ahead of the starting reference with 50 points.

-Use Spline for smooth interpolation of points from the start poin to the target.
+Use Spline for smooth interpolation of points from the start point to the target.